 The minute I heard the word shot ... (no, rewind, that wasn't singular, it was PLURAL, and where? in my BUTTOCKS??????)
 I began to reel.
 Really?
 You're going to do that now??
 "No," he explained, he "wouldn't be doing that, but his assistant would."
 Oh joy.
 I promise I didn't begin hyper-ventilating, but it wouldn't have been out of the question.

 In March of 1969, my Salvation Army officer parents had four children under the age of seven.
 My oldest brother, David, would have been 6-1/2 and Mark, would have been 5.
 I was approaching 4 and my sister had just turned 1.
 In the wee hours of a Sunday morning (of course, it had to happen on a Sunday morning!), my parents headed to the hospital with me and my sister (and must have brought my brothers along).
 We were having difficulty breathing and they admitted both Dawn and myself to a room.
-My sister was diagnosed with pneumonia and I had what they termed "double pneumonia" (where it affects both lungs).
+My sister was diagnosed with pneumonia and I had what they termed "double pneumonia" (affecting both lungs).

 Given the urgency of the situation, my parents hadn't had any time to make alternate arrangements, so my mother left my father with us and headed off to the church to perform the start of the Sunday morning service.
 My dad intended to stay until my mother returned and then he would head off to preach the sermon and end the service.

 However, before my mother returned, things took an awful turn.
-I was hooked up to machines which were monitoring my vitals.
-My father was seated next to my box (I'm assuming a ventilator of sorts) and was praying for me.
+I was hooked up to machines monitoring my vitals.
+My father was seated next to my box (I'm assuming a ventilator) and was praying for me.
 I have been told the story numerous times and have often shared the testimony of my miracle.
 I don't remember a thing, but I know the details because it is an integral part of "my story," the story of me and what led me to become who I am and even probably who I will be in the future.
 I only recently learned that my sister was in another crib across the room.

 My father explains that during these moments of prayer over me, the focus of his prayer shifted.
 He realized that I was a gift from God and that He could not ask for my life but only for the grace to accept whatever God willed.
 In that very moment, I sat up and asked the doctors what they were doing.
 One minute I was on death's door and the next, I was asking for an explanation.

 So, early on, I learned a variety of lessons from that life imprint.
 I learned that children are a gift for whatever length of time the Lord gives.
 I learned that God must have had some further purpose for my life because He spared me when He could have taken me.
 I learned that my father trusted in God enough to let me go, if need be.
 I learned that God still performs miracles.
 I learned that I should share my miracle because it might encourage another Christian in their walk.
-And so, very often, at an early age, I would stand during testimony time in our church services and share the story as I knew it (second hand, but still a story of me and a powerful story of God's love and God's purpose).
+And so, very often, at an early age, I would stand during testimony time in our church services and share the story as I knew it (second hand, but still my story - and a powerful one - of God's love and God's purpose).

 However, I also learned to fear shots and to psychologically agonize over any medical interventions.
 My parents informed me that I was in the hospital for eight days and in those eight days I received 64 shots!
 SIXTY-FOUR!
-I remember my mother telling me that my body was small and after several days they had to administer shots in the same locations where I had already received shots.
+I remember my mother telling me that my body was small and after several days they had to administer shots in the same locations I'd already received shots.
 It was like I was a human pin-cushion.